Posted in Fiction, My life

 The Far Door: Part 1

 Author’s note: This is first installment of a short story from my latest book: The Bracelet and the other short stories.
-Let me know if you wish to read the next part.
+You can find the other parts here: The Far Door: Part 2, The Far Door: Part 3 and The Far Door: Part 4.

 I have been itching to get away from the independent house I received in divorce settlement from my abusive ex‑husband.
 To someone else, a house just outside the city with a porch and surrounded by fruit trees would be a dream come true.
 For me, it is a constant reminder of the scars on my body and soul.
 A fresh start is all that I am looking for.